BBP and BMW Compliance Instructions

 To accept the HBV vaccination series, the employee should sign the Acceptance/Declination statement and take it to the Student Health Care Center for HBV immunization.
 To decline the HBV vaccination, the employee should sign the Acceptance/Declination statement and send it back to EH&S by March 31, 2014.
 Note: Current employees who have previously filled out a Training/Vaccination form do not need to complete a new form each year.

 Non-employees (students, volunteers, and others) may be required to provide proof of vaccination prior to their acceptance into a UF-sponsored program that may involve exposure to human blood, tissue, or certain body fluids.

 Anyone who declined in the past and now wants the Hep B immunization can complete the form again at any time and take it to the Student Health Care Center to initiate the vaccination series.

 Return the list.

-Return the LIST of people trained to EH&S. This is due by March 31, 2013 or within a week of any subsequent training.
-This information shall include printed names, UF ID numbers and job titles for participants, the dates trained for both BBP and biomedical waste handling), trainers name.
+Return the LIST of people trained to EH&S. This is due by March 31, 2014 or within a week of any subsequent training.
+This is necessary even if you utilized the on-line Sakai sessions for your training.
+This information shall include printed names, UF ID numbers and job titles for participants, the dates for both BBP and BMW training, trainers name.
 It is easiest to use the form provided, though if you have the information in a data file format, we will accept that too, if all of the requested information is provided and the department chairman signs the list.

 Along with the list, return Training and Vaccination forms only for new participants or those who did not complete the form in the past.

-All components of the program should be completed by March 31, 2013.
-We realize that some departments train in the summer for the incoming residents and others train in the fall to accommodate students entering school at that time.
-Regardless, please return the receipt acknowledgement and training coordinator designation form by February 1st.
+All components of the program should be completed by March 31, 2014.
+We know that some departments train in the summer for the incoming residents and others train in the fall to accommodate students entering school at that time.
+Regardless, please return the receipt acknowledgement and training coordinator designation form by January 31st.
 If you are on a summer or fall training schedule, remind us of that on the form.